ron17ro/CosmosDB-management-with-Python/README.md

 The endpoint and the connection key are displayed in the Azure CosmosDB account, under the menu “Keys”

-The main class, used to run the application (ProgramMenu.py) Contains a custom-made menu to easily perform actions on the Azure CosmosDB account.
+The main class, used to run the application (ProgramMenu.py) contains a custom-made menu to easily perform actions on the Azure CosmosDB account.
+Launch the console application using the command:

 $ python ProgramMenu.py